theBrianCui/ArnoldJS/README.md

 `arnoldjs [input-file] [output-file]`

 The contents of `[output-file]` will be replaced by the transpiled contents of `[input-file]`.
+Input files conventionally use the `.ajs` extension, and output files conventionally use the `.js` extension, though any file extensions can be provided.

 Example Program
 ----------------

+An implementation of FizzBuzz using ArnoldJS:

     LET'S KICK SOME ICE
     GIVE THESE PEOPLE AIR